-The Corporation's auditor is PricewaterhouseCoopers LLP, Chartered Accountants, and it has prepared an independent auditor's report dated March 6, 2014, in respect of the Corporation's consolidated financial statements with accompanying notes as at December 31, 2013, December 31, 2012 and January 1, 2012 and for the years ended December 31, 2012 and 2013.
-PricewaterhouseCoopers LLP has advised that it is independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario.
+The Corporation's auditor is PricewaterhouseCoopers LLP, Chartered Accountants, and it has prepared an independent auditor's report dated March 4, 2015, in respect of the Corporation's consolidated financial statements with accompanying notes as at December 31, 2014 and December 31, 2013 and for the years ended December 31, 2014, and 2013.
+PricewaterhouseCoopers LLP has advised that it is independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.